dazzabaijan/randomised_benchmarking/README.md

-# The Randomised Benchmarking Protocol in Quantum Computation

-This repo contains the research work I have done during my time at QET Labs on simulating the behaviour gate sets otherwise known as *t*-designs.
+This repo contains the research work I have done during my time at QET Labs on simulating the behaviour *t*-designs gate sets.
 The research work eventually continued and became my master's project.